Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 Thus, the core modification to the model we propose is a relaxation of the assumption of homogeneous, unrelated capabilities via an underlying \it Capability Space\normalfont.
-Suppose, without loss of generality, that there exist a total of $N_a$ capabilities, $N_c$ countries and $N_p$ products; define the Capability Space, denoted $\Phi^C$, as the $N_a\times N_a$ (potentially asymmetric) matrix whose entries $\Phi^C_{ij}$ indicate a measure of \it relatedness \normalfont between two capabilities $i$ and $j$, and whose diagonal $\Phi^C_{ii}$ is comprised of purely ones.
+Suppose that there exist a total of $N_a$ capabilities, $N_c$ countries and $N_p$ products; define the Capability Space, denoted $\Phi^C$, as the $N_a\times N_a$ matrix whose entries $\Phi^C_{ij}$ indicate a measure of \it relatedness \normalfont between two capabilities $i$ and $j$, and whose diagonal $\Phi^C_{ii}$ is comprised of purely ones.
 Formally, this relatedness is defined as

 given an arbitrary product $P$ which is only known to contain $j$ and has $|P| \geq 2$.
-It is worth distinguishing between relatedness, a measure of the probability that two capabilities are required for the same product, and substitutability, a measure of how replaceable one capability is by another when producing a product; we continue to assume a homogenous substitutability between products for reasons which will become apparent when we define the production function later on.
-The topology and structure of this Capability Space is of particular interest; this will be the first aspect of the model to be addressed in the following subsections. \\
+It is important to keep in mind throughout the following section that capabilities and products in this model do \textbf not \normalfont correspond exactly to real-world capabilities and products, nor do we intend them to; the model aims to capture the mechanisms driving the structure and topology of the Product Space, rather than specific products within it.
+The goal of the next two sections will be to show that, given well-calibrated starting parameters, this relatively simple model of a latent Capability Space can be used to generate a set of synthetic products that accurately reflects the macroscopic structure of the real-world Product Space. \\

-Under the paradigm of the capability space, we reconsider three aspects of the original model: the procedure under which combinations of capabilities form products, the definition of economic complexity and product proximity within this capabilities-based model, and the expression of the production function for a country $c$ and a product $p$ given $\mathbf{C}_{ca}$ and $\mathbf{P}_{pa}$.
+Under the paradigm of the Capability Space, we reconsider three aspects of the original model: the procedure under which combinations of capabilities form products, the definition of economic complexity and product proximity within this capabilities-based model, and the expression of the production function for a country $c$ and a product $p$ given $\mathbf{C}_{ca}$ and $\mathbf{P}_{pa}$.